 4> increment the numberOfConnFail by 1;

+2> if the UE supports multiple CEF report:

+3> if VarConnEstFailReportList is empty or if the global cell identity of the last entry in VarConnEstFailReportList is not equal to the cell global entity of the current failed cell:

+4> include the VarConnEstFailReport as a new entry in the VarConnEstFailReportList possibly after removing the oldest entry, if necessary;

+3> else:

+4> replace the last entry of in the VarConnEstFailReportList with the VarConnEstFailReport;

 2> inform upper layers about the failure to establish the RRC connection, upon which the procedure ends;

-The UE may discard the connection establishment failure or connection resume failure information, i.e. release the UE variable VarConnEstFailReport, 48 hours after the last connection establishment failure is detected.
+The UE may discard the connection establishment failure or connection resume failure information, i.e. release the UE variable VarConnEstFailReport or VarConnEstFailReportList, 48 hours after the last connection establishment failure is detected.

 NEXT CHANGE